Mark Harmon: NCIS

 In May 2002, Harmon portrayed Secret Service special agent Simon Donovan on The West Wing in a four-episode story arc.
 The role gained him his second Emmy Award nomination, exactly 25 years after his first.
-Donald P. Bellisario, the creator of JAG and NCIS saw him on The West Wing and had Harmon appear in a guest starring role in two episodes of JAG in April 2003, where Harmon was introduced as the character of NCIS agent Leroy Jethro Gibbs.
+Donald P. Bellisario, the creator of JAG and NCIS, saw him on The West Wing and had Harmon appear in a guest starring role in two episodes of JAG in April 2003, where Harmon was introduced as the character of NCIS agent Leroy Jethro Gibbs.
 Starting that September, Harmon has starred as Gibbs in the CBS drama NCIS, a role which has earned him six nominations at the People's Choice Awards including a win for Favorite TV Crime Drama Actor in 2017.
 During his time on the show, he was reunited with three of his former Chicago Hope co-stars, Rocky Carroll, Lauren Holly, and Jayne Brook.
 Since 2008, he has also been a producer and executive producer.

-In the fourth episode of the show's nineteenth season, Harmon's Gibbs exited the series as a series regular, an exit set in motion by the events of the previous season finale.
+In the fourth episode of the show's nineteenth season, Harmon's Gibbs exited the series as a regular, an exit set in motion by the events of the previous season finale.
+In October 2024, three years after his departure from NCIS, Harmon reprises as Gibbs in NCIS prequel NCIS: Origins, where he mainly serves as a narrator and made a cameo appearance in the prequel's two-part pilot episode.
+He will physically return for the second time for upcoming NCIS and NCIS: Origins crossover special in Veterans Day 2025.

 Other activities

-In 2003, Harmon had a supporting role in the remake of the comedy film Freaky Friday.
-Harmon has also starred in several stage productions in Los Angeles and Toronto.
-At the Cast Theatre in Los Angeles, he performed in Wrestlers and The Wager.
-In the late Eighties he was part of the cast of the Canadian premiere of Key Exchange.
-Several productions of Love Letters provided him the opportunity to play alongside his wife Pam Dawber.

 Harmon received the 2,482nd star of the Hollywood Walk of Fame on October 1, 2012.

 In 2014, Harmon started a production company called Wings Productions to produce NCIS: New Orleans.
 As of 2018, Harmon works as a producer for a new CBS series, based on author John Sandford's best-selling Prey novels, which have sold more than 30 million copies worldwide.
 The last 10 have reached No. 1 on The New York Times best-seller list.

 Harmon also directed two episodes of Chicago Hope in 1999 and 2000, and two episodes of Boston Public in 2002.

+In 2023 Harmon, with retired NCIS Special Agent Leon Carroll Jr., released Ghosts of Honolulu: A Japanese spy, a Japanese American spy hunter, and the untold story of Pearl Harbor.
+Harmon also narrates the audio book.